pngobiro/pngobiro.github.io/colleges/kmtc/diploma/Diploma in Health Records and Information Technology/Year 1/Medical Demography/medical-education-content-organization-prompt.md

 ### 10.1 Content Integrity
 - **100% verbatim content** from source documents
+- **INCLUDE ALL QUESTIONS AND SECTIONS** from the original paper.
+Do not omit any questions for brevity.
 - No summarization or paraphrasing
 - Preserve all technical terms and medical terminology